BeWrit

 Bio

-Please send a short 1-2 sentence bio with relevant information like your publication history or job title with your pitch.
+Please include a short 1-2 sentence bio with relevant information, such as your publication history or job title, in your pitch.
 Include 1-2 social media links and your website after the bio for marketing purposes (and traffic to your site).

 Payment